-Cardiac Electrophysiology is exciting because the therapies can dramatically improve our patients' lives.
-I look forward to coming to work every day so that I can help deliver this cutting-edge treatment.
-At the same time, the most rewarding part of my job is the opportunity to guide each patient through their condition in an understandable way so that she/he can actively participate in our treatment plan.
-My belief is to treat each patient with clarity, care, and compassion - the same way that I would want my family to be treated.
+Cardiac Electrophysiology therapies for arrhythmia disorders continue to evolve and dramatically improve people's lives.
+Every day I am excited to come to work to deliver cutting-edge treatments and make new discoveries that continuously redefine the cutting-edge.
+I wholeheartedly appreciate the exceptional team of scientific and healthcare professionals we have at Weill Cornell Medicine and New York-Presbyterian Hospital that enables this ongoing work.
+At the same time, the most rewarding part of my job is the opportunity to make human connections and guide each patient through their condition in an understandable way so that she/he can actively participate in our treatment plan.
+My belief is to treat each patient with precision, clarity, and compassion - the way I would want my family to be treated.

-Based on his wide case experience and attention to detail, Dr. Liu has built a reputation for taking on difficult cases and high-risk patients, often achieving successful outcomes in patients who had undergone failed procedures elsewhere.
+Based on his wide case experience and attention to detail, Dr. Liu has built a reputation for taking on difficult cases and high-risk patients, often achieving successful outcomes in patients who had undergone failed procedures elsewhere, and with an unparalleled safety record - for the high-risk cases as well as the simple cases.
 Just as importantly, Dr. Liu is known for his clear communication skills and warm bedside manner.

--Atrial fibrillation with high risk of stroke and intolerant of anticoagulation (blood thinners such as Coumadin)
+-Atrial fibrillation with risk of stroke and need to avoid anticoagulation (blood thinners such as Coumadin, Eliquis, Xarelto)

 -Atrial flutter (including arrhythmias occurring after previous surgery or ablation)